BawdyAnarchist/quBSD/Future_Development.md

 	- define_ipv4_convention
 	- discover_open_ipv4

-Attempt to make scripts more robust and account for user error, when it makes sense to do so.

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

 Intelligent resizing of fonts depending on dpi or xrandr resolution

 ntpd - ntpd only runs during qb-hostnet.
 Needs a more "correct" solution.
+Maybe rolled into the control jail

 qme-firefox needs fixed (personal note)